FAQ: Why Is Rice Important In Asian Culture?

 The growing of rice contributed to the interdependent culture that southern China has.
 This is due to neighbors having to work together to manage the water supply and maintain dikes.
 In northern China, there is more of an individualistic view of society due to wheat farmers not needing to rely as heavily on other people.

-You might be interested: FAQ: Why Are Asian Rice Crackers So Good?
+You might be interested: FAQ: How Would Asian Parents Hit Their Child With A Rice Paddle?

 Contents